hellomrjack/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Subgraph.md

 * **Block Subgraph** : A set of [Blocks](Blocks.md) and [Operators](Operators.md) packaged together and used as a Block
 * **Operator Subgraph** : A set of [Operators](Operators.md) packaged together and used as an Operator.

-Subgraphs enable factorizing commonly used sets of nodes in a graph into reusable Assets and adds them to the Library.
+Subgraphs enable factorizing commonly used sets of Nodes in a graph into reusable Assets and adds them to the Library.

 ## System Subgraphs